BigWater-Protocol/BigWater-Smart-Contracts/README.md

 ## 🚀 Running the Script

-To deploy and run the full e2e test locally:
+To deploy and run the full e2e test locally using Hardhat:-

 ```bash
 npx hardhat run scripts/e2e.js